 OneSD - A comprehensive strategy known as SAP Enterprise Resource Planning (ERP).
 This program changes the way the City does business by integrating enterprise data, information, and business processes into one system.
-When fully implemented, OneSD applications will be used citywide.
+OneSD applications are used citywide.

 ONE-TIME EXPENDITURES AND/OR REVENUES - Expenditures and/or revenues for one-time projects or services.
 After the project or service is completed, expenditures and/or revenues are terminated and are not considered part of the budget for the following year.